Connect with us

 Image by Roar News, from left to right: Bethan McAulay, Sam Juson, Calypso Kulasegram, Krupa Nanda Kumar

-Students and career professionals from across the UK gathered at Kings College London on 14 and 15 March 2026 for the 38th National Student Space Conference (NSSC).
+Students and career professionals from across the UK gathered at Kings College London (KCL) on 14 and 15 March 2026 for the 38th National Student Space Conference (NSSC).

 The NSSC is one of the largest student focused space events.
 The event organisers were UK Students for the Exploration and Development of Space (UKSEDS).
+It was hosted by KCL’s Space Society.

 The event brought figures from the space industry, academia and government to discuss developments in space technology, policy and research.